igmmgi/EegFun.jl/MIRROR_DATA_USAGE.md

 ## Overview

-The `mirror_data()` function adds time-reversed (mirrored) copies of data before and/or after epochs.
+The `mirror()` function adds time-reversed (mirrored) copies of data before and/or after epochs.
 This is primarily used to reduce edge artifacts when filtering EEG data, as the mirrored sections create smooth transitions at epoch boundaries.

 ## Why Mirror Data?